timOTdev/0019_es6_for_everyone/notes.md

 console.log(sentence);
 ```

 - We tag the string with a function so it runs on the string
 - Notice that we tagged the string with highlight word in front
 - So the const sentence will be the result after the highlight function has processed the defined string
-- It is basically a step in between
 - Notice that we used logical operators to counter any undefined values
 ```js
 function highlight(strings, ...values) {